overwolfmobile/brawl-stars-assets/README.md

 ## Brawl Stars Game Assets

-This repository contains all game assets in an optimized form, and is available as an npm module.
+This repository contains all game assets in an optimized form.

 Each picture for convenience has an id that matches the data that we get from the API or game files.